drxspace/GreekNameDays/README.md

 ## Description
-GreekNameDays is a bash script that fetches the names of those who celebrate today and tomorrow from the site [www.eortologio.gr] and presents them on the desktop using the graphical tool [YAD].
+GreekNameDays is a bash script that fetches the names of those who celebrate today, tomorrow and the day after tomorrow from the site [www.eortologio.gr] and presents them on the desktop using the graphical tool [YAD].

 ## Installation
+Download and extract the zip file, open in terminal (navigate to) this directory and issue the command below.

 ### All